-Big names, including Merle Haggard and Buck Owens, came from the Golden State.
 If this comes as a surprise to you, keep reading!
-In this post, we’re going to take a look at the ten most famous country singers from California.
+In this post, we’re going to take a look at the 10 of the most famous country singers from California.

 Related: Check out our post of the top country artists of all time here.